-The Midwest Rural Energy Council is a membership organization whose mission is to support outreach, education and research on rural energy issues for the benefit of:
+The Midwest Rural Energy Council is a cooperative effort between Extension programs at the University of Wisconsin, University of Minnesota, South Dakota State University and Iowa State University, and farm programs of member electric power suppliers in these states.
+Our mission is to support outreach, education and research on rural energy issues for the benefit of:

 - farms and other rural energy consumers,

 - electrical equipment and allied industries,

 We regret to inform you that the Fall 2020 stray voltage investigation courses and the 2021 MREC conference have been cancelled due to uncertainty around travel restrictions and large group gatherings.
 We hope to resume the normal schedule of stray voltage investigators courses in mid-2021 are to hold the annual conference in 2022.